timosalm/tap-overview-workshop/workshop/content/exercises/CNRS-Use.md

 Before we have a closer look at CNRs, let's get a common understanding of what Serverless is.

-Serverless doesn't mean there are no servers, ti means you don't care about them!
+Serverless doesn't mean there are no servers, it means you don't care about them!

 Serverless techniques and technologies can be group into two areas:
 - **Backend as a Service (BaaS)** Replacing server-side, self-managed components with off-the-shelf services